 ACR 34 – Proclaims April 2013 as Child Abuse Prevention Month: Sponsored by the Child Abuse Prevention Center, this resolution acknowledges April 2013 as Child Abuse Prevention Month in the State of California provides a tool for child abuse prevention centers to help raise awareness in our communities.

-ACR 43 – Proclaims May 2013 as State Capitol History Month: This measure proclaim May 2013 as State Capitol History Month, in order to recognize and celebrate the history of our State Capitol- a destination of over 1 million visitors each year.
+ACR 43 – Proclaims May 2013 as State Capitol History Month: This measure proclaims May 2013 as State Capitol History Month, in order to recognize and celebrate the history of our State Capitol--a destination of over 1 million visitors each year.